MargaretKrutikova/mst-react-ts-guide/README.md

 })
 ```

-This is especially useful when `mapStore` function is more compilcated and envolves combining data and actions from several stores.
+This is especially useful if `mapStore` function is more compilcated and envolves combining data and actions from several stores.